jars1214/T-Line-Calculator/README.md

 # T-Line-Calculator
-This is an in school activity that should calculate various parameters of different types of transmission lines
+This is an in school activity for Wave Transmission and Fiber optics that should calculate various parameters of different types of transmission lines